UloE-G/Athletes-Corner/README.md

 - The navbar contains the links to view all the products, a single product group (Basketball, Football, and Rugby), and specific types or products in these groups (shoes, jerseys, and gear).

-- It also contains a link to a returns section if you feel like you have to return items
+- It also contains a link to a returns section if you feel like you have to return items.

+- It has a link to the home page if the user wants to sign up to the newsletter.

 - Below the nav bar there is a message incentivising users to spend above $150 for free delivery.